MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 - The front end of the application is deployed as an Azure App Service web app in the primary Azure region.
 - An Azure function provides uploads of pet photos, and the site interacts with this functionality.
 - The pet photo function uses the Computer Vision API of Azure Cognitive Services along with Azure Cosmos DB.
-- The back end of the site is built using microservices.
-These will be deployed to containers managed in AKS.
+- The back end of the site is built by using microservices.
+These microservices will be deployed to containers that are managed in AKS.
-- Containers will be built using Azure DevOps, and pushed to Azure Container Registry.
+- Containers will be built using Azure DevOps and then pushed to Azure Container Registry.
-- For now, Contoso will manually deploy the web app and function code using Visual Studio.
+- For now, Contoso will manually deploy the web app and function code by using Visual Studio.
 - Contoso will deploy microservices by using a PowerShell script that calls Kubernetes command-line tools.

     ![Diagram of scenario architecture for migration to Azure.](./media/contoso-migration-rebuild/architecture.png)